 What we know: Believed to enhance the shock-absorbing properties of collagen and block enzymes that break down cartilage.
 Helps cartilage retain water and may reverse cartilage loss when used with glucosamine.

-Studies: In 2016, a large multinational trial found combined glucosamine and chondroitin to be as effective at reducing pain, stiffness and swelling in knee OA as the NSAID celecoxib, without the cardiovascular and GI side effects of celecoxib.
+Studies: In 2016, a large multinational trial found combined glucosamine and chondroitin for arthritis to be as effective at reducing pain, stiffness and swelling in knee OA as the NSAID celecoxib, without the cardiovascular and GI side effects of celecoxib.
 But another 2016 analysis of eight trials of glucosamine and chondroitin found equal numbers of studies showing positive effects and neutral effects.
 A 2011 study showed a significant improvement in pain and function in patients with hand OA using chondroitin alone.
 Benefits of chondroitin and glucosamine remain controversial, but the supplements appear extremely safe.

 Dosage: Capsules, tablets and powder.
 Often combined with glucosamine.
 Phillip Barr, MD, a physician at Duke Integrative Medicine in North Carolina recommends 500 mg to 3 grams of glucosamine and chondroitin a day in divided doses.
 He also advises patients to stay on the supplements for at least a month to see if they take effect.
 After a month, they may stop taking them if they don’t see any improvement.

 *Some chondroitin tablets may contain high levels of manganese, which could be problematic with long-term use.